asciinema/agg/README.md

 agg demo.cast demo.gif
 ```

-The above command renders a GIF file with default theme (asciinema), font size
+The above command renders a GIF file with default theme (dracula), font size
 14px.

 Additional options are available for customization.
 For example, the following